alexeyza/alexeyza.github.io/_posts/2016-09-28-setting-up-a-go-development-environment-with-sublimetext.markdown

 Read more [here](https://www.wolfe.id.au/2015/03/05/using-sublime-text-for-go-development/) on how to configure these plugins to work with GoSublime.

 ## Programming with Go
-A great starting point is the [Introduction to Programming in Go](https://www.golang-book.com/books/intro) book by Caleb Doxsey.
+A great starting point is the [Introduction to Programming in Go](https://www.golang-book.com/books/intro) book by Caleb Doxsey, and the [JustForFunc: Programming in Go channel](https://www.youtube.com/channel/UC_BzFbxG2za3bp5NRRRXJSw) on YouTube.

 ## Update: An Up and Coming Go IDE
 There is a new and cool looking Go IDE, [Gogland](https://www.jetbrains.com/go/), created by Jetbrains (the company behind the awesome [IntelliJ](https://www.jetbrains.com/idea/) and [PyCharm](https://www.jetbrains.com/pycharm/)).
 Check out the early build on their website.